dtpco/IM2_SimpleECommerce/README.md

 J Em Bee<br>
 J Ey Dee<br>

-### Project Description
+## Project Description
-Similar to an online shopping web application where you can buy a product from a certain supplier and keep track of the transaction and delivery.
+Similar to an online shopping web application<br>where you can buy a product from a certain supplier and keep track of the transaction and delivery.